fireblogcms/gatsby-starter-fireblog-basic/README.md

 ### Requirements

 node.js >= 10.13 is required.
+Make sure you have a compatible version running `node -v` command in your terminal.

-You might be interested in using "nvm" to install node and switch easily between different node versions.
+If you have to install node, you might be interested in using _nvm_ to install and switch easily between any node version.

 ### Installation